Bhavya251/nodejs-chat-app/readme.txt

 # Bhvaya Patel : Final Project

 In this project I have developed Chat Application using NodeJs and SocketIO which communicates over local network.
 Moreover, Music Player and
-Current Weather of any City has been developed by me for more user convenience.
+Current Weather of any City has been developed for more user convenience.

 ---
 ## Requirements